Slavikss/Slavikss/README.md

 Hello!
 I'm Vyacheslav Guch, building AI products for 3 years, primarly in B2B.
-Love to bring real value to world through my products
+Love to bring real value to world through my products.
+Now building a lot of AI stuff in fintech enterprise
 More info you can access by reading my [CV](https://slavikss.github.io/cv/cv.pdf)

 ## Contact Information